jp-chl/66DaysOfK8s/challenge/week01/day5/README.md

 ---

-Today, I have started a series of lessons to create a K8s cluster from scratch in GCP.
+Today, I have started a series of lessons in order to create a K8s cluster from scratch in GCP.
 In this lesson we will create two VMs, for the master and worker nodes (respectively).

 #kubernetes #learning #K8s #66DaysChallenge